aionnetwork/aion-docs/aion-node/_index.en.md

 ## [Spin up a Fast VM](fast-vm)

-**Run a pre-compiled and pre-synced copy of an Aion node that can be spun-up on operating system.**
+**Run a pre-compiled and pre-synced copy of an Aion node that can be spun-up on any operating system.**

 This is perfect if you are developing on Aion and will likely have to _rebuild_ the node often.
 This type of node is pre-synced which shortens the build time compared to building your own.
 You still need to take into account the resources that the Fast VM uses.
 You can use this method on any operating system that has Docker installed.